 The required element to make this form an encrypted form is the

 <submission/> tag.
 Within this tag, the method attribute should always be form-data-post.
-The action attribute should be the url to which the submission should be posted; this is the ODK Aggregate website url with Aggregate.html replaced by submission.
+The action attribute should be the url to which the submission should be posted.
+For Central, this is the server URL configured in Collect for the App User followed by /submission.
+For Aggregate, this is the url with Aggregate.html replaced by submission.
 Finally, what identifies the form as an encrypted form is the presence of a base64RsaPublicKey attribute.
-This should be the base64 encoding of the RSA public key that ODK Collect uses to encrypt the symmetric encryption key it creates to encrypt a finalized instance of this form (a different symmetric encryption key is created for every finalized form)
+This should be the base64 encoding of the RSA public key that Collect uses to encrypt the symmetric encryption key it creates to encrypt a finalized instance of this form (a different symmetric encryption key is created for every finalized form)

 Creating RSA Key pair¶

 RSA public-private key pairs are generated using the OpenSSL software package.
-This is pre-installed on OSX and Linux but needs to be downloaded and installed on Windows.
+This is pre-installed on macOS and Linux but needs to be downloaded and installed on Windows.

 Install OpenSSL (Windows only)¶